Louis Philippe I, Duke of Orléans: Biography

 Louis Philippe d'Orléans was born at the Palace of Versailles on 12 May 1725.
 As the only son of Louis, Duke of Orléans, and his wife Johanna of Baden-Baden, he was titled Duke of Chartres at birth.
-He was one of two children; his younger sister Louise Marie d'Orléans died at Saint-Cloud in 1728 aged a year and eight months.
+He was one of two children; his younger sister Louise Marie d'Orléans was born in 1726, and her mother died three days after giving birth.
 Louis Philippe's father, who had been devoted to his wife, became a recluse and pious as he grew older.

-Louise Marie was known as Mademoiselle in her short lifetime.
+Louise Marie, who died at Saint-Cloud in 1728 aged a year and eight months, was known as Mademoiselle in her short lifetime.

 Louis Philippe was hardly fifteen when he and his young cousin Princess Henriette of France (1727–1752), the second daughter of King Louis XV and Queen Marie Leszczyńska, fell in love.

 After considering the possibility of such a marriage, Louis XV and his chief minister, Cardinal Fleury, decided against it because this union would have brought the House of Orléans too close to the throne.